react-navigation/react-navigation.github.io/versioned_docs/version-6.x/bottom-tab-navigator.md

 #### `tabBarLabel`

 Title string of a tab displayed in the tab bar or a function that given `{ focused: boolean, color: string }` returns a React.Node, to display in tab bar.
 When undefined, scene `title` is used.
-To hide, see `tabBarOptions.showLabel` in the previous section.
+To hide, see `tabBarShowLabel`.

 #### `tabBarShowLabel`